Introduction to Psychotherapy for Alzheimer’s Disease

-Psychedelic Therapy has been found to be beneficial for individuals with Alzheimer’s, evidenced by the enhanced cognitive and behavioral outcomes.
+Psychedelic therapy has been found to be beneficial for individuals with Alzheimer’s, as evidenced by enhanced cognitive and behavioral outcomes.
 The therapy, when administered in retreats, serves as a means of improving spiritual experiences and revealing insights that promote mental health.
 These benefits can change how Alzheimer’s disease is managed in clinical settings.

 Interestingly, a study from 2020 suggests that psychedelic plant compounds could provide faster and more effective relief for depression than conventional antidepressants.